 Do you want to provide free delivery to attract customers?
 Do you need to do any price adjustments, given the situation?
 Do your existing store policies consider these situations?

 5. Build up your customer service resources

 Lockyer says you may have entirely new questions from your customers that you aren’t used to responding to, and in a new format.
 Someone will need to monitor questions that come from your online store.

-“Now, you will have to respond to people in a different way.
+“You’ll be responding to people in a different way.
 Be prepared to be responsive to online shopping questions.”

-In addition, most ecommerce platforms will include a level of email automation.
+In addition, most e-commerce platforms will include a level of email automation.
 Be sure to set the right kinds of expectations with your customers in your automated emails (order confirmation, shipping notice, etc.).

-6. The importance of technology
+6. Take advantage of the technology

-The study found that four out of 10 Canadian SMEs with an online presence sell, receive and take orders online.
+The study found that four out of 10 canadian SMEs with an online presence sell, receive and take orders online.
 Consequently, 60% of Canadian SMEs are missing huge growth opportunities.

 Use BDC’s website assessment tool and receive a personalized report instantly.